 *COVID-19 specific guidance for SNFs is more fully detailed in the LAC DPH Guidelines for Preventing and Managing COVID-19 in SNFs.

-The symptoms of influenza and COVID-19 significantly overlap making it difficult to distinguish between the two based on symptoms alone.
-As a reminder, the signs and symptoms of acute respiratory illness common to both influenza and COVID-19 are fever (≥100°F or 37.8°C), cough, shortness of breath, sore throat, chills, headache, myalgia (muscle pain or body aches), fatigue (tiredness), runny or stuffy nose, vomiting, and diarrhea.
-Please note that some persons, such as older adults and individuals with immunocompromising conditions, may have atypical clinical presentations, including the absence of fever, for both influenza and COVID-19.
+The symptoms of influenza and COVID-19 significantly overlap, making it difficult to distinguish between the two and other respiratory viral illnesses based on symptoms alone.
+As a reminder, the signs and symptoms of acute respiratory illness common to both influenza and COVID-19 are: fever (≥100°F or 37.8°C), cough, shortness of breath, sore throat, chills, headache, myalgia (muscle pain or body aches), fatigue (tiredness), runny or stuffy nose, vomiting, and diarrhea.
+Please note that some persons, such as older adults and individuals with immunocompromising conditions, may have atypical clinical presentations, including, but not limited to, the absence of fever, for both influenza and COVID-19.

 *COVID-19 diagnostic testing is described separately in the LAC DPH Guidelines for Preventing & Managing COVID-19 in SNFs.

-All SNFs should be conducting daily proactive surveillance (symptom screening) of staff and residents as required for COVID-19 active surveillance.
+All SNFs should be conducting daily proactive surveillance (symptom screening) of staff and residents as required for COVID-19.
 Daily surveillance of residents should also include temperature checks and oxygen saturation.
-All residents with signs and symptoms of acute respiratory illness should immediately be tested for both SARS-CoV-2 and influenza, preferably at the same time to avoid delays in diagnosis.
-Please see Influenza Diagnostics Tests section above for more details.
-If symptomatic residents test negative for both influenza and SARS-CoV-2, then consider additional viral or bacterial testing based on respiratory pathogens known or suspected of circulating in the community.
+All residents with signs and symptoms of acute respiratory illness should immediately be tested for both influenza and SARS-CoV-2, preferably at the same time to avoid delays in diagnosis.
+Please see “Diagnostic Testing” section above for more details.

 Treatment

-All SNF residents with suspected or confirmed influenza should be started on antiviral treatment immediately and within 48 hours of symptom onset.
+All SNF residents with suspected or confirmed influenza should be started on antiviral treatment within 48 hours of symptom onset.
 Treatment should not be delayed pending test results for residents with strongly suspected influenza unless there is a confirmed active COVID-19 outbreak in the facility.
-Influenza should be strongly suspected in a resident with acute respiratory symptoms if 1) there are other persons with confirmed influenza at the facility or 2) LA County influenza surveillance data indicate that >5% of respiratory specimens tested Countywide are positive for influenza.
+Influenza should be strongly suspected in a resident with acute respiratory symptoms if 1) there are other persons with confirmed influenza at the facility or 2) LA County respiratory virus surveillance data indicate an increase in Countywide transmission of influenza.
 Oseltamivir is the most commonly used antiviral medication, but other options include oral baloxavir, inhaled zanamivir, and intravenous peramivir.
 See CDC, Influenza Antiviral Medications: Summary for Clinicians for more information.

 Chemoprophylaxis